 There were a few cracks that I jammed my foot down into and then got somewhat stuck as I pulled it out, and the granite rock at Old Rag is quite sharp and abrasive.

-Base Weight (without food or water) was 11 pounds
+- Base Weight (without food or water) was 11 pounds, including my day hike essentials and overnight gear

 Latest posts by Ryan (see all)